 Workers' compensation is a form of insurance that helps provide wage replacement and additional medical benefits to workers who are injured on the job.
 The type of benefits an individual may receive as part of a worker’s compensation plan varies state by state.

-At O’Connor, Acciani & Levy we understand how frustrating it can be to deal with worker’s compensation paperwork and the companies who try to minimize your injuries.
-We are dedicated to fighting for the rights of the injured while you recuperate from your injuries or loss.
+At the law offices of O’Connor, Acciani & Levy we understand how frustrating it can be to deal with worker’s compensation paperwork and we work quickly to obtain the maximum amount for your damages claim.

 As stated by the Bureau of Labor Statistics, the construction and transportation industries have the highest amount of worker fatalities.

 Unfortunately, many of these fatalities are the result of negligent safety in the workplace or due to insufficient training of workers by their employers.

 Some of the most frequently injured worker claims are attributed to the following industries:

 Additionally, approximately 8% of fatal work injuries occurred in the professional and businesses services industry and 7% in the financial industry.